makallio85/yaml-route/README.md

 ### About route configuration ###

 Every route is automatically named with its key.
 Root route should be named as root by convention.
 Route can contain path and config keys.
-Path is always string but config can be string that references to another yaml file that contains configuration.
-Syntax for external path is "PluginName.RouteFileName".
+Path is always string but config can be string that references to another YAML file that contains configuration.
+Syntax for external path is "PluginName.RouteFileNameWithoutExtension".
 All route configurations should be placed in config folder of project or plugin.

 Possible keys for config are listed below: